iuriguilherme/iacecil/README.md

 ia.cecil
 ===

+Why is everything in Spanish?
+---

+First of all, it's Brazilian Portuguese, not Spanish.

 There is no english README (apart from the tl;dr part below).
 Sorry about that, either learn brazilian portuguese or wait for the translation.
 Millions of people in the internet have been reading in